Co-published by Fast Company

 It’s summer and gasoline prices have peaked — a certain sign that it’s vacation time.
 Except for those who don’t get vacations or, worse, get them but don’t take them.
-Since about a quarter of this country’s workforce earns only minimum wage or holds down a job (or two) at less than full-time hours, a […]

-> My friend, mentor and colleague, Rev. James Lawson, calls our economic system “plantation capitalism.”
+My friend, mentor and colleague, Rev. James Lawson, calls our economic system “plantation capitalism.”
 Lawson was the nonviolent strategist for Martin Luther King Jr. during the civil rights movement and the key figure in the desegregation of Nashville.
 His reference, of course, pulls forward the image of enslaved field workers in the Old South.

-> An unlikely source – the Wall Street Journal – has profiled in disturbing detail California’s widening gap not “just between rich and poor but also between rich and middle class.”
+An unlikely source – the Wall Street Journal – has profiled in disturbing detail California’s widening gap not “just between rich and poor but also between rich and middle class.”
 According to the paper, upper income families in California – defined as “the upper 10 percent” – now earn 12 times as much as lower income families.
 And the average California family’s income fell by 11 percent between 2007 and 2010.

 As a result, only a minority of Californians now can now call themselves “middle class.”